The making of cloth and stitched buttons, the most famous of which is the Dorset button.

 |Minimum no. of craftspeople required|

 Luckily, the art of the buttoner did not completely die out.
 The technique has been passed from generation to generation of knitters and stitchers.
 Nowadays it is also recognized as part of the local heritage of Dorset.
 The Dorset Arts and Craft Association still encourage buttony with a section in their annual exhibition for Dorset Crafts.
 Individuals buttoners run workshops to pass the buttony craft on to the next generation.
-(Text taken from the HCA, 2013).

 Issues affecting the viability of the craft

 Lack of awareness: The biggest issue is that many people have never heard of button making as a craft and it is not mainstream, as buttons are cheaply mass-produced today

-Perception: Button making is often perceived to be fuddy-duddy or old-fashioned, and it is often not explored beyond the basics.
+Perception: Dorset Button making is often perceived to be fuddy-duddy or old-fashioned, and it is often not explored beyond the basics.
 Thread wrapped buttons are usually seen as highly complex, and not easy to create.

-Dilution of skills: Many people know who to make buttons, but not necessarily to a very high standard and not necessarily using the traditional methods.
+Dilution of skills: Many people know how to make some traditional buttons, but not necessarily to a very high standard and not necessarily using the traditional methods.

 Training issues: There is no standard for button making, with the exception of observing historic examples, so it is very hard for students to know what sort of teaching they are getting.

 People who make a living from button making:

-Thelma Johns (The Old Button Shop) – based in Lychett Minster, Dorset
+- Thelma Johns, The Old Button Shop, Lychett Minster, Dorset

 Total number of craftspeople: Today, button making is almost exclusively a ‘hobby’ craft (along the lines of knitting and crochet) with almost no one making a living from it.
 Those who do make a living from the craft rely on teaching, selling kits and undertaking commissions.
 There are plenty of hobby makers.